emdros/emdros/README-Emdros-on-iOS.txt

 c) In Xcode, add the following files to your Xcode project:

-   - amalgamation/emdros_amalgamation.cpp
+   - amalgamation/emdros_amalgamation_1_emdros.cpp
-   - amalgamation/emdros_c_amalgamation.c
+   - amalgamation/emdros_c_amalgamation_1.c
-   - amalgamation/emdros.h
+   - amalgamation/emdros_c_amalgamation_2.c
    - amalgamation/emdros-config.h
    - amalgamation/emdros-lconfig.h
+   - amalgamation/emdros.h

 d) Make sure that the Emdros framework depends on the libz library.

 e) Still in Xcode, make sure the Emdros framework compiles.

+   IF IT DOES NOT, PLEASE CONTACT Ulrik Sandborg-Petersen.

 f) If you created a Framework in step (a), add the "Emdros" Framework to your main project. #include "emdros.h" from the Framework in order to use Emdros's headers.

+   If, instead, you created a static library, link your application against this static library.

 g) Write an Objective C++ wrapper which wraps the parts of Emdros which you need to access for use from Objective-C or Swift.
 See